-If your disability earnings have fluctuated from month to month, Unum may determine your benefit eligibility based on the average of your disability earnings over the most recent 3 months.
+If your disability earnings have fluctuated from week to week, Unum may determine your benefit eligibility based on the average of your disability earnings over the most recent 3 weeks.

 WHAT ARE DEDUCTIBLE SOURCES OF INCOME?

 Unum will subtract from your gross disability payment the following deductible sources of income: